The-AI-Alliance/GEO-Bench-2/README.md

 For a stable release, install with:

 ```
-pip install GeoBenchV2`
+pip install GeoBenchV2
 ```

-For the the most recent version of the main branch, install with:
+For the most recent version of the main branch, install with:

 ```
 pip install git+https://github.com/The-AI-Alliance/GEO-Bench-2.git